 As we mentioned, it’s best to avoid the internet and find your dream home on your own two feet.
-Once you’ve decided where in Costa Rica you’d like to live, rent an Airbnb for a few weeks at a time.
+Once you’ve decided where you’d like to live, rent a Cost Rica Airbnb for a few weeks at a time.
 This will give you peace of mind throughout your house hunt.

 Transport in Costa Rica